1.1. In this Contract, the following definitions apply:

 Conduct Regulations means the Conduct of Employment Agencies and Employment Businesses Regulations 2003;

-Data Protection Laws means the Data Protection Act 1998 and any other relevant legislation relating to the retention, use and transfer of personal data;
+Data Protection Laws means the Data Protection Act 2018, the General Data Protection Regulation and any other relevant legislation relating to the retention, use and transfer of personal data;

 Engagement means the engagement, employment or use of the Agency Worker by (i) the Client or (ii) any third party to whom the Agency Worker has been introduced by the Client on any basis whatsoever and whether directly or indirectly; “Engage”, “Engages” and “Engaged” shall be interpreted accordingly;